tmaiaroto/discfg/README.md

 important differences and the target use case is a bit different.

 The goal of discfg is to provide a configuration and service discovery solution for applications.
-The focus is not on creating a storage solution and state, but rather on solutions for configuration and convention.
+The focus is not on creating a storage solution, but rather on solutions for configuration and convention.
 Projects like etcd are **much** more complex because they handle the storage and quorum whereas discfg lets existing storage engines (DynamoDB for now) handle that.